 The son of two school teachers, I grew up in Canton, Connecticut, attended college at Yale University, then joined the U.S. Army, serving four years as an active-duty infantry officer.
 During that time I was stationed all across the country, from Fort Irwin in the Mojave Desert, to Fort Jackson in South Carolina.
 But when it came time to transition back to civilian life I knew exactly where I wanted to live: Connecticut.
 I now reside in the beautiful town of Fairfield and work as a product lead for the Integrity Institute, a non-profit dedicated to building a healthier social internet.

 With my increased involvement in politics, I grew increasingly frustrated by the current state of affairs.
-Like many in our state, I was tired of politicians talking about getting things done in Hartford only to see them vote against policies that would actually help our community.
-It's time for our elected officials to actively listen to, and legislate on behalf of, our communities.
+Like many in our state, I’m disappointed by the obstructionism and partisan fighting that seem to dominate the political landscape, creating roadblocks to progress.
+It's time for our elected officials to actively listen to, and legislate on behalf of, the diverse voices in our communities.

 Born and Raised